 Summer is coming.
 Get organized now.

-May and June is crunch time for school-based SLPs.
+May through June is crunch time for school-based SLPs.

 You may not be thinking about back to school right now.
 But you should be.

 Do a few things now to get organized, and back to school will be easier and smoother for you!
-Beginning the school year is also a challenging, hectic time.
-When we get back, it is always a transition to get up and going again.
+Beginning the school year is such a hectic time.
+Plus, when you get back, it is always a transition to get up and going again.
 So what can you do to prepare?

 I asked some school-based slpeeps for their best ideas, and got some great tips to share with you.